 - Symbols and formulas for elements and chemicals

 - The concepts of atoms, molecules, and moles

 - Solutions and gases

-These topics can be reviewed and practiced with a high school chemistry textbook or with the first 4 chapters of any college level general chemistry textbook.
+These topics can be reviewed and practiced with a high school chemistry textbook or with the first four chapters of any college-level general chemistry textbook.

 In order to take General Chemistry I, a student must score at least 15 correct answers on the Chemistry Readiness Test and no student will be permitted to take the Readiness Test more than once.
-A score of 14 or lower requires that the student successfully completes CHEM-106 with a grade of C- or better before being allowed to take General Chemistry I (CHEM-120).
-Only those students who do not earn a satisfactory score on the Chemistry Readiness Test may take CHEM-106.
-This course does neither meet any General Education requirements nor any of the requirements for any major, it is solely meant to prepare students for CHEM-120.
+A score of 14 or lower requires the student to successfully complete CHEM-106 with a grade of C- or better before being allowed to take General Chemistry I (CHEM-120).
+Only those students who do not earn a satisfactory score on the Chemistry Readiness Test must take CHEM-106.
+This course does meet any General Education requirements nor any of the requirements for any major; it is solely meant to prepare students for CHEM-120.